top of page

 Zone: 4 to 9

-Lonicera sempervirens is a great vine for climbing an arbor, chain link fence or allowed to ramble as a ground cover or cascading over a wall.
+Coral honeysuckle is a great vine for climbing an arbor, chain link fence or allowed to ramble as a ground cover or cascading over a wall.
 The showy tubular flowers are a showstopper when in bloom and a hummingbird favorite.
-Prime bloom time is in the spring but it may also give you a few blooms in the fall.
+Prime bloom time is in late spring but it blooms all the way into fall (sometimes still blooming in January - depending on the winter).
 The leaves are greenish gray and remain attractive throughout the growing season.
-Inedible red berries form late summer to fall and are a magnet for songbirds.
+Red berries form in late summer to fall and are a magnet for songbirds, but not edible for humans.
 Tolerates shady spots but will not flower as well as it does in full sun.
 If you don't have the room in your garden, it's also fantastic in a planter with a trellis on a patio.

 Maintenance: Needs a little help getting started to climb as it lacks tendrils and aerial roots.
 Prune as needed immediately after flowering as it blooms on new and old wood.
-Susceptible to aphids, but these are usually just a cosmetic nuisance.
+Susceptible to aphids, but these are usually just a cosmetic nuisance (remember hummingbirds and beneficial insects eat these).

-Benefits: Host plant to Spring Azure butterfly and Snowberry Clearwing Moth, nectar source, pollinators especially bumble bees and hummingbirds, deer and rabbit resistant, juglone resistant (Black Walnut).
+Benefits: Host plant to spring azure butterfly, hummingbird moth, snowberry clearwing moth, nectar source, pollinators especially bumble bees and hummingbirds, juglone resistant (Black Walnut).

 Cultivars: